TechKnowTone_Text

 The following files can be downloaded to help you complete this project.
 Each has a hyper-link and an associated description.
 Depending on how your web browser is configured the links will either open the files directly into the browser or offer them as downloads.

-Here are the files for the original PP3 version:
+Here are the files you will need:

-Circuit Diagram - drawings of what is seen in the views above, as a guide to wiring up this project - Updated: 22/10/2024.
+Circuit Diagram - drawings of what is seen in the views above, as a guide to wiring up this project - Updated: 25/05/2026.

 Parts list - the things you will need and budget prices.